YHC Distance Learning

 - When and where are the final exams for the courses?

-- How many online courses can I take in one summer?
+- How many online courses can I take at one time?

 - Can I manage time effectively and keep up with due dates?